TanishqPokharia/TaskEase/README.md

 ## Usage

 1. Adding Tasks: Tap the "+" floating action button to create a new task.
-Enter the task name and save it.
+Enter the task and save it.

-2. Editing Tasks: Tap on an existing task to edit its details.
+2. Updating Tasks: Tap on an edit button of existing task to edit and save the task.

-3. Mark as Completed: Swipe a task to the right to mark it as completed.
-Swipe it to the left to delete it.
+3. Delete Tasks: Tap on the trash button to delete the task.

 4. Sync Across Devices: Your tasks will be automatically synchronized across devices using Firebase Firestore.